Prepared for

 A great solution that nobody uses isn't a solution.
 Success isn't measured at rollout, it's measured by sustained use.

 How I operationalize it: In Workplace Modernization, I reduced real estate footprint by 44%, a change that typically destroys morale.
-Instead, I architected adoption into every layer: launched a Job Shadowing Program (made change feel like opportunity), built a Culture Champions Network (2,000+ associates invested in success), and drove recognitions UP 395% (proved culture could thrive during efficiency).
+Instead, I designed adoption into every layer: launched a Job Shadowing Program (made change feel like opportunity), built a Culture Champions Network (2,000+ associates invested in success), and drove recognitions UP 395% (proved culture could thrive during efficiency).

 In CareerSpark: designed prompts that helped a 27-year associate see her value (not technical jargon), created a Manager Guide before launch (not after), ran roadshows reaching 1,500+ people directly.
 Result: 16,000+ at scale.